bitst0rm-pub/Formatter/README.md

 ### The Quick Options

-This feature is designed to help users quickly access and switch between options, without the need to navigate the Settings file.<br />
+This feature is designed to help users quickly access and switch between options, without the need to navigate the Settings file.
 It has no default values and is _primarily_ intended for temporarily toggling between File Format and Dir Format modes.<br />
 It includes 3 modes: